Apply for a Frozen Fish & Seafood Trading License in Dubai

 Setup Costs and What to Budget For

 The cost of establishing a frozen seafood trading company at Dubai South Business Hub Free Zone varies depending on the package selected, visa requirements, and office or flexi-desk arrangements.
-Typical cost components include the licence fee, registration fee, and establishment card.
+Typical cost components include the license fee, registration fee, and establishment card.
 Visa allocations are determined by the workspace option chosen.
 It is advisable to work with a registered business setup consultant to obtain a precise, up-to-date quote, as fee structures are reviewed periodically by the free zone authority.

 Broadly, entrepreneurs should budget for the following categories: